 Best Brompton Hard Case for Flying

 Let’s get right down to business.
 The best Brompton hard case for flying?
 Hands down, it’s SKB’s injection molded water tight case.
 Its interior measurement dimensions are 22.5″ x 22.5″ x 12.5″.
-I bought mine for $219 through Amazon.
+Currently about $300 through Amazon.
 The length and width dimensions make for a snug fit for an M-type or S-type Brompton, but it works.
 One minor disassembly requirement, the saddle needs to be removed.
 Or, if your Brompton is equipped with a telescopic seat-tube, just pop-out the seat by it’s extension, pack alongside your well-protected bike, and you’re good to go.
 I use two thick pieces of foam, on the top and bottom of the case, to keep my Brommie from rattling around.
 In the photo, below, the Lagoon Blue M6L is equipped with an the telescopic seatpost.
 Sadly, an H-Type Brompton, with its slightly taller head-tube, will not fit.

 Take note of the pipe insulation around the seatpost.
 No matter how carefully you pack your Brompton, assume the harried TSA checker will not have the ability/time/care to get everything exactly back the way you had it.
 Hence, for things that might bounce around a bit in the case, like a dissembled seatpost, better safe than sorry.
 Also plenty of room for extra items, such as clothes, tubes, and other whatnot-necessities.
 Don’t forget, this case has an exterior total measurement of 63.94 inches, a bit over the maximum 62 linear inches, but not by much.